Nope, not mad. But instead, I’m happily seeing red. Here’s the story…

 Have you done custom projects before?
 They’re fabulous, as long as you are willing to concede a bit of control and have faith that you can marry your personal vision with the customer’s desires.
 For the most part, I really love them!
 Here is a perfect example of why…

-My friend, Mary, asked me to create a Messenger Bag in her company colors, which are red, black, and gray.
+My friend, Mary, asked me to create a Messenger Bag in her company colors (by Chance Graphics is the company), which are red, black, and gray.
 First of all, we are starting off strong!
 I love those colors!
 Bold and classic – you can’t go wrong!
 Red isn’t necessarily one of my go-to colors, but I always love when it shows up in a project.
 At my sister’s wedding, she had all the bridesmaids decked out in a fabulous lipstick red color and we all looked stunning!
 It’s an excellent choice!

 Mary asked for a Messenger Bag.
 A Messenger Bag (at least as I define it) is a crossbody bag big enough to hold plenty of stuff!
 The version I create is about 10″ x 15″ with two interior pockets, an adjustable strap, and a hidden magnet to keep the flap down.
 It’s perfect for those folks who like to carry it all!
 Toiletries, wallet, a book (for the old school peeps), a tablet (for the high-tech ones), make-up, a sandwich, file folders – you name it, it’ll probably fit!
 It’s a great choice for an active entrepreneur like Mary!